jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/subclassing-lesson/readme.md

 <a name="ind-practice"></a>
 ## Independent Practice: Topic (15 minutes)

-> Instructor Note: This can be a pair programming activity.

 Now, you are going to try implementing your own class and subclasses.
 In pure Java: